-The Benefits of Luxury Alcohol Rehabilitation
+The Benefits of Luxury Alcohol Rehab

 Alcoholism is a diagnosable and treatable condition (as an alcohol-use disorder) for which there are many different types of treatment facilities available to those seeking recovery.
 One type of treatment is luxury alcohol rehabilitation, which often takes place at an inpatient or residential facility (outpatient programs also exist) and provides treatment with low staff-to-patient ratios, specialized therapeutic approaches, high-end amenities, exclusive and often picturesque settings, and additional privacy measures for high-profile patients or anyone wishing to escape the scrutiny of the public eye while in recovery.
 While traditional treatment facilities can help individuals overcome their addiction to alcohol, luxury treatment facilities allow one to recover in a more comfortable, individualized, and lavish setting than those of traditional rehabilitation centers.

 Traditional treatment centers adhere to strict guidelines put forth by the agency overseeing them, the Office of Alcoholism and Substance Abuse Services (OASAS).
 Current guidelines state that staff-to-patient ratios should consist of one counselor for every eight patients, with at least half of the counselors being qualified health professionals, meaning they are licensed or certified to provide substance use treatment.1 This also means that at traditional treatment facilities, as many as half of the staff may not be properly trained or qualified to provide substance abuse treatment.